 Because the ingredient list in commercial instant mashed potatoes is longer than my arm and mostly completely unpronounceable, and because we NEVER eat the whole bag of potatoes before they become something from a horror movie that gives me nightmares when I look into the potato box, I dehydrate a lot of spuds in various forms.

-Costs to start
+Costs to Make Potato Flakes

 One 10 pound bag of potatoes (conventionally grown): cost $2.98